AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/references/README.md

 This directory contains reference information needed for analysis.

+## Consensus cell types across diagnoses

+* `diagnosis-celltype-groups.tsv`: TSV file mapping ScPCA diagnosis groups to broad consensus cell type groups that could serve as `inferCNV` normal reference cells for samples of that diagnosis
+  * TODO: This file will need to be updated once SCimilarity has been incorporated into consensus cell types

+## Pooled normal reference analysis

 * `cnv-validation.tsv`: TSV file listing specific CNVs which can be used for validation for diagnoses explored in the module
 * `Homo_sapiens.GRCh38.104.gene_order.txt`: The gene order file for input to `inferCNV`
   * This file is created with `../scripts/00-make-gene-order-file.R` when running the analysis pipeline, but it is ignored from the repository due to its large size